vproiss/Bidirectional-Multi-Step-Reference-Game/README.md

     You can specify which hyperparameters combination to check, e.g.:
     - ``python3 main.py --learning-rates 0.01 --batch-sizes 64 --epochs 50``
     - ``python3 main.py --learning-rates 0.001 0.0001 --batch-sizes 64 128 --epochs 100 200``

+    After training is finished, the results are saved under ``results`` folder.